-Once I left my job and started working on Dizzy Cook, I was able to control my environment a little bit better.
+Once I left my job and started working on Dizzy Cook, I was able to control my environment more.
 I am still in front of screens for most of the day between writing posts, editing photos, and answering questions, but I’m able to take breaks more often or spend a day cooking if screens are just too much.

 On the days I am on the computer, I can tell such a difference when I wear my migraine glasses.
 Not only do my eyes feel more rested and less strained, but it really does decrease any build up of dizziness.
 Sometimes if I go without them, I can feel my brain start to get frazzled and my eyes ache.

 With vestibular migraine especially, stores like Target or the grocery store can trigger dizziness.
 I used to go with a hat, glasses, and ear plugs just to try to make it through.
-Not only is it the bright lights, but also the way the shelves are lined, the plethora of different designs on packaging, and the overall background noise.
 These types of glasses can be helpful for this experience as well, and I’ll go into detail on that within the breakdowns.

-Full disclosure, I’ve worked with all four brands in some capacity.
-All brands have gifted me lenses to trial at some point and I make affiliate commissions from sales using my code with Axon, Avulux, and Migraine Shields.
-None of them have paid for this post in any way - it is all my personal opinion.
+Full disclosure, I’ve worked with all brands in some capacity.
+I make a small affiliate commission from sales using my code with Axon, Avulux, and Migraine Shields.
+I am currently an Avulux Ambassador.
+None of them have paid for this particular post other than providing lenses for review - it is all my personal opinion.

 Jump to: